AntonioTorres23/OpenGL_Notes/SSAO.md

 ![[Pasted image 20251202163858.png]]

 As SSAO is a screen-space technique we can calculate its effect on each fragment on a screen-filled 2D quad.
 This does mean we have no geometrical information of the scene.
-What we could do, is render the geometrical per-fragment data into
+What we could do, is render the geometrical per-fragment data into screen space-textures that we then later send to the SSAO shader so we have access to the per-fragment geometrical data